 Most barrels come equipped with an outlet near the bottom and a short hose.
 Manufacturers offer both brass and plastic fittings.
 (Brass is potentially longer lived.)
 You can certainly add hose length, but the farther your garden is from your barrel, the higher you’ll want to station it.
 This is especially true if you’re going to use it with a soaker hose or a sprinkler.
 In my experience, barrels must be at least 12” above ground.

-According to Sharon England of Sky Juice New England, at 24” above ground a 75-gallon barrel can create enough pressure to operate a low flow hose.
+According to Sky Juice New England, a 75-gallon barrel placed 24” above ground level can create enough pressure to operate a low flow hose.

-Overflow: A good rain quickly fills a barrel, so you should only consider models that are equipped with overflow valves and hoses.
+What about overflow?
+A good rain quickly fills a barrel, so you should only consider models with overflow valves and hoses.
 These allow you to divert the overflow away from your house, or link another barrel to the first.
 Otherwise, water can pool up around the base of your foundation – an obvious drawback.

 Helpful as they are, rain barrels are only one element of water management during long dry spells.
 Look at what happens during a 12-week drought: Your 10 x 10 bed theoretically needs 744 gallons over 12 weeks – the contents of ten 80-gallon rain barrels.
 Under these extreme conditions, rainwater collection is not likely to be the sole solution.
 Other strategies include drought-tolerant plant selections, 2” – 4” of mulch, and watering only in the early morning.
 If you have a sprinkler system, be sure to equip it with a water sensor.

-Rain barrels can be great garden helpers.
-Just keep in mind some of the topics discussed here as you select and install your system.
+Rain barrels can be great garden helpers, especially when you keep in mind the topics discussed here as you select and install your system.

 For more information or to purchase rain barrels in southern New England: